 Vocal Registers Explained

 The other is known as chest voice – the range of notes at the bottom of your voice.
-This sound is produced when you use your THIN vocal cords.
+This sound is produced when you use your THICKER vocal cords.

 Great, so what’s falsetto?